aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottablecalculateoption/_index.md

 public class PivotTableCalculateOption
 ```

-Rerepsents the options of calcuating the pivot table.
+Rerepsents the options of calculating data of the pivot table.
 ## Constructors

 | Constructor | Description |